gsidhu/buzee-tauri/logbook.md

 - Installed rust, rustup, cargo, and rustc using [the prerequisites guide](https://tauri.app/v1/guides/getting-started/prerequisites)

 ## TODO
-- Figure out how to get a reference to the main window so it can be shown/hidden/minimised etc.
 - Figure out how to add app menu and context menus.
 - Add a tray icon and menubar window.
 - Set up cron job to index every hour.